 Is your cat meowing all night and all day?
 It really can get on your nerves, ruin your sleep, your wellbeing and even your relationship with your beloved pet.
 You are not alone as excessive meowing is a very common complaint from our patients who seek a professional cat behaviorist help.
 In most cases the solution is just around the corner.
 In this article you are going to learn about possible causes of excessive meowing in cats, and most importantly, how to stop a cat from meowing all night.

 - Why is your cat meowing at night?

-Why does your cat meow so much?
+- Why does your cat meow in the middle of the night?

 Most common causes of excessive moving in cats:

 - Attention seeking.
 This covers a wide group of possible causes, but it also is the most common, because your cat wants attention.
 There may be different forms of attention, like begging for food, for petting, playing or simply for an acknowledgment of their presence.